blofin/blofin-sdk-python/README.md

 ## License

-This project is licensed under the Apache License
+This project is licensed under the Apache License.

 ## Security